-Philip is a Managing Associate in the Construction, Engineering & Environmental Disputes team.
+Philip is a Legal Director in the Construction, Engineering & Environmental Disputes team.
 Phil trained at the firm and qualified as a solicitor in 2006.
 He is a litigator who deals with a wide range of construction, commercial and professional negligence disputes.

 Specifically, he has acted in a wide range of disputes, including contractual claims, professional negligence, (representing both claimants and defendants), PFI disputes (relating to schools, hospitals and regeneration projects), IT disputes, engineering installation disputes (specifically relating to MF1 contracts) and agency/distribution agreement terminations.